Current News - Coronavirus

 - Local businesses that have shut down or scaled back can request an immediate stop on waste services to save on costs - email [email protected]

-- The customer service counter in Tewantin has reopened.
-Or phone 07 5329 6500 or email [email protected]
+- Contact the customer service counter in Tewantin on 07 5329 6500 or email [email protected]

 - Business support package including waived fees and refunds across wedding and event permit cancellations; a moratorium on fees and charges for footpath dining and commercial permit fees; and rent relief for tenants of council-owned properties.
 READ MORE HERE